artsy/README/playbooks/kubernetes/app-resource-tuning.md

 # Container CPU/Memory Request/Limit.

 These parameters are set per container. `requests` means how much of a resource will be reserved for the container. `limits` means the maximum amount of a resource that the container is allowed to use.
-If an app hits CPU limit, it will get throttled.
+If an app hits CPU limit, it will get throttled and slows down but it won't terminate.
 If it hits memory limit, it will likely terminate with out-of-memory error.

 CPU values are expressed in "number of CPU's".
 For example, 0.2 means 0.2 cpus.
 The value can also be expressed in units of milli cpus.
 So 200m is also 0.2 cpus.
 We prefer to use milli cpu units.